dgtvlz/k8s-kantox-challenge-kubeops/README.md

 ## Overview

 This project implements a Kubernetes cluster using Minikube, configured with ArgoCD to adopt a GitOps approach.
 The setup includes two ArgoCD applications: one for the staging (stg) environment and another for the production (prd) environment.
-These applications are configured as templates in the ArgoCD directory.
+These applications are configured as templates in the `argocd` directory.

 - The stg application monitors changes in the `stg` branch in the GitHub repository.
 - The prd application monitors changes in the `main` branch in the GitHub repository.

 In the GitHub repository, there's a directory called `chart` where a Helm chart is configured as a template.
 Additionally, two different `values.yaml` files are provided, one for each environment.

 The Helm chart deploys a service of LoadBalancer type and a Deployment with a ReplicaSet.
 This Deployment consists of a Docker image, which is a simple "hello world" application written in Node.js.
+Application's code and Dockerfile can be found in `src/hello-world` directory

 ## Architecture